Securing Your Customer Data Against Cybercrime

-As you all know, countries like the US only recently added its name to the list of first world countries that are actively shifting away from magnetic strip cards and moving towards the new EMV chip card technology.
-This development improves security for point of sale purchases.
+As you all know, countries like the US only recently added their name to the list of first-world countries that are actively shifting away from magnetic stripe cards and moving towards the new EMV chip card technology.
+This development improves security for point-of-sale purchases.

 2. Place a Dedicated Server

 One of the single greatest errors start-up businesses commit is using a shared server to host data.
 It makes logical sense why shared servers are used – budget constraints and convenience.
 But, when you look at the potential dangers, it becomes obvious that the few Pesos that you save aren’t worth the risks you may face.

 3. Apply Data Encryption

 Few factors are as crucial as data encryption in cyber-security nowadays.
 While it’s best to make sure that hackers won’t gain access to your systems beforehand, encryption technology essentially makes your data useless, should it end with the bad side.
 Always make sure that a regular schedule is set to update your data encryption so that you are armed with advanced technology only.

 4. Shred Confidential Files